totemic-tools/poly_post/README.md

 * Loads files directly from configured paths
 * Stores content in single process-owned ETS tables
+* Supports markdown
-* Supports markdown with structured metadata in JSON
+* Supports structured metadata in an agnostic way (bring your own decoder)
 * Supports multiple directories with markdown files that can be specified as different resources
 * Supports code highlighting in `code` blocks using [makeup](https://github.com/elixir-makeup/makeup)
 * Update content during runtime by calling: